jijip41/vorboss-assignment/README.md

 # vorboss-assignment

-## Getting started
+## Getting started with Docker

-- Run `yarn` to install dependencies, and `yarn build` to build for the first time.
+- Create `.env` file and add `PORT=3000`

-- Run `yarn start` to start the app on the browser.
-You will be able to watch the web app locally while building: [localhost:3000](http://localhost:3000)
+- Run `docker compose up --build` to start the app with Docker.
+You will be able to watch the web app locally while building the app: [localhost:3000](http://localhost:3000)

 ## Alice-server Repo